Blessed with incredibly long arms and fluidity uncommon for a player his size, Jones is as good a prospect as anyone on the west coast.

 Judging by the schools Jones is hearing from, it will be a fight for any school involved.

-"I'm hearing from UCLA, USC, Arizona and a bunch of west coast schools, along with Kentucky and Duke and places like that," Jones said.
+"I'm hearing from UCLA, USC, Arizona and a bunch of west coast schools along with Kentucky and Duke and places like that," Jones said.

-It is, however, very much in the early stages of his recruitment.
+Fortunately for Arizona fans, Jones is in the early stages of his recruitment.

 "I'm hearing from some good schools," Jones said.
 "I like most of them, but honestly I'm still figuring things out.

-When asked if he has any kind of favorite, Jones said, "I will say it's very cool that I'm hearing from a lot of the schools that I've grown up watching.
+"I will say it's very cool that I'm hearing from a lot of the schools that I've grown up watching.
 Other than that, I'm just taking my recruitment pretty slow."